Crunch-io/webdocs/crunch/crunch_team-management.md

 ![](images/NewTeamPanelMembers.png)

+Click a user’s permission to change it.
+Team members can be either:

+**Admin** – Full permission to manage the team.

+**Member** – Permission to view projects and all datasets shared with the team.

 ### Sharing a Project or Dataset with a Team

 If you have created a team or have been added to one you're able to share a project or a dataset with this team or multiple teams.